Procter & Gamble Company (The) (PG) Stock Analysis

-The Procter & Gamble Company (NYSE: PG) is a multinational consumer packaged goods manufacturer with iconic brands spanning beauty, grooming, health care, fabric care, and family products.
-Investors research PG primarily for its defensive characteristics, dividend history, and exposure to essential household and personal care categories.
+Procter & Gamble Company (PG) is a multinational consumer packaged goods manufacturer with a portfolio of over 65 brands spanning beauty, grooming, health care, fabric care, and family products.
+Investors research PG primarily for its dividend history, defensive characteristics during economic downturns, and exposure to global consumer spending trends.

 Get a full AI research report on PG